austinrivas/grav-nginx-docker-bootstrap/README.md

             - `propertyCollection.js` defines the api surface for querying properties directly, this is the intended interface for all Property actions and queries.
         - `propertyModelJSON.js` is a set of helper methods that build the `PropertyModel` definition from the [ArcGIS](grav/user/config/ArcGIS.yaml) cms configuration.
         - `proeprtyModel.js` is dynamic class that is built at runtime from the [ArcGIS](grav/user/config/ArcGIS.yaml) cms configuration. `PropertyModel` is the type of all elements of collections in the application.
-- vendor
+- `vendor`
     - The default storage location for 3rd party libraries such as `noUISlider` and `nProgress`.

 ### SASS Structure / Style Guide

-- app.sass
+- `app.sass` - The entry point for sass compilation.
+Imports bulma modules and application specific styles.
-- browswers
+- `browsers` - Storage location for browser specific stylesheets.
-- common
+- `common` - Storage location for all common styles such as typography, buttons, fonts, icons, inputs, etc.
-- components
+- `components` - Storage location for all VueJS component specific styles.
-- partials
+- `partials` - Storage location for all layout and non functional styles related to markup.

 ### Twig Templates